Burhan-21/Notes-App/README.md

 # Notes App

-Welcome!
-This is a **console-based Notes App** written in Java 17+, developed as part of the Elevate Labs Java Developer Internship Task 4.
-The project helps practice file I/O, exception handling, and modern Java features like records, enhanced switch expressions, and try-with-resources.
+This console-based Notes App, built with Java 17+, is designed to practice file I/O, exception handling, and modern Java features such as records, enhanced switch expressions, and try-with-resources.

 ---